 Day 15: Pokhara to Kathmandu 6-7hrs.

-Morning; drive back by tourist bus through the lowland scenic countryside and reach to Kathmandu.
-Evening enjoy farewell dinner with the live cultural program hosted by the company.
+Morning; drive back by tourist bus through the lowland scenic countryside and reach Kathmandu.
+Evening enjoy a farewell dinner with the live cultural program hosted by the company.

 Day 16: Departure.

-Transfer to airport and fly back home or onward destination.
+Transfer to the airport and fly back home or onward to the destination.

-We try to make free of tension our clients from arranging the necessary things and include as much as possible while in Nepal and let you just to enjoy the holiday.
+We try to make our free of tension our clients by arranging the necessary things and including as much as possible while in Nepal and letting you just enjoy the holiday.

 Airport transfers, 2-3 star standard hotel with breakfast in Kathmandu/Pokhara, guided city tour, entrance fees, special Mustang permit, Annapurna Conservation entry permit, Local hygienic and fresh meals, lodge accommodation, tea/coffee, fresh and can fruit, dessert, chocolate bars, land transportation, Pokhara - Jomsom flight, tour/trek guide, a porter for every two clients, insurance and other facilities for the staffs etc.

-Personal wears & gears, personal nature expenses, any extra service/activities, emergency rescue cost, cold beverage, mineral water, alcoholic drinks, tips etc.
+Personal wear & gear, personal nature expenses, any extra service/activities, emergency rescue cost, a cold beverage, mineral water, alcoholic drinks, tips etc.